nyuutsu/nyuu.page/content/2023-02-12-early-yugioh.markdown

     Fusions aren't meaningfully stronger than their component material.
 They're *slightly* stronger than their components, but the components are often really bad.
 You can often play stronger things of a given cost *for free*.

-Much of the strangeness has to do with how E1 is not "an english translation of the first Japanese set".
+Much of the strangeness is downstream of how E1 is not "an english translation of the first Japanese set".
 E1 is "assorted cards sourced from various sets printed in the first year and a half of the Japanese game".
 And during the timeframe those sets were printed in, there was a *fuckton* of power creep.

 The first [Japanese set][ocg 1st] comes out in January of '99.
 Sets continue to come out at a rate of about one per month.
 Which might sound *deliriously quick* to someone used to the Magic standard-legal set release schedule, but, these sets are *small*; 40-50 cards small.
 They're also fairly reprint heavy.